whitesmith/rubycritic/README.md

 $ rubycritic
 ```

-Alternatively you can pass `rubycritic` a list of files and directories to check:
+Alternatively you can pass `rubycritic` a list of files and directories.
+The analysis will be scoped to the provided files and directories:

 ```bash
 $ rubycritic app lib/foo.rb